waku-org/specs/standards/core/sync.md

-In the case of an empty payload, the client MUST send back a `SyncPayload` with all the hashes previoudly found in the `hashes` field and an empty `engentropy` field.
+In the case of an empty payload, the client MUST send back a `SyncPayload` with all the hashes previoudly found in the `hashes` field and an empty `nengentropy` field.

-### Storage Pruning
-TODO? do we need to talk about that, seams like an implementation detail

-### Message transfer
-TODO? do we need to talk about that, seams like an implementation detail

 # Attack Vectors
 Nodes using `WAKU-SYNC` are fully trusted.
-Message hashes are assumed to be of valid messages received via Waku Relay.
+Message hashes are assumed to be of valid messages received via Waku Relay or Filter.

 Further refinements to the protocol are planned to reduce the trust level required to operate.
-Notably by verifing message RLN proofs at reception.
+Notably by verifing messages RLN proof at reception.

 # Copyright